In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play

 (There are also significant issues related to the activity of the organization and the deductibility of donations.
 I will discuss this in a future post.)

 That does not mean that nonprofit organizations cannot pay insiders a “reasonable” salary.
 Neither does the law prevent charities from spending money in controversial ways.
 Indeed, the media has run stories about charities that spend little on their stated charitable purpose.
 These organizations often spend the bulk of their donations on overhead, salaries, and administrative costs.
 The line between what is acceptable and what is not is often a blurry one.

 Executive salaries tend to garner the most media attention.
 For example, media outlets have reported that Goodwill’s CEO makes more than $800,000 per year.
 As I stated above, nonprofit organizations cannot distribute their profits to insiders.
 Why, then, do executives at these organizations make so much money?

 The law uses a reasonableness test.
 That is, courts look to see if the salaries earned by nonprofit insiders are reasonable.
-The IRS considers unreasonable wages a distribution of profits.
-This would, of course, undermine the organization’s nonprofit status.
+The IRS considers what would amount to a distribution of profits to constitute unreasonable wages.

-So, what constitutes a reasonable salary?
+So, what then constitutes reasonable wages?
 Is $800,000 a reasonable salary for an employee of a nonprofit organization?
 After all, tax-deductible donations are (often) funding that salary.

 In determining reasonableness, courts will compare the salaries of nonprofit insiders with those at equivalent for-profit organizations.
 So, a court may compare the income of a nonprofit insider with the wages of a similarly-situated executive at a comparatively sized for-profit firm.

 The idea that leaders of charities should not make much money seems noble.
 The federal government does not, however, seek to enforce this ideal through the tax code.
 Congress wanted to provide nonprofit organizations the flexibility to attract talent from the for-profit world.
 This often requires offering comparable compensation packages.
 For better or worse, this is perfectly legal.